PragnyaKalvakol/GDP-I-GROUP-4/README.md

 - Library modules
 - Google App Engine modules

+###### Flutter commands

+- Flutter doctor - This command checks your environment and displays a report of the status of your Flutter installation.
+Check the output carefully for other        software you might need to install or further tasks to perform.
+- pub get - This command gets all the dependencies listed in the pubspec.yaml file in the current working directory, as well as their transitive dependencies.
+- pub upgrade - To get the latest versions of all dependencies used by your Dart app.

 ##### Why APK?
 <p>While developing an Android app, you would usually run it on a physical device or an emulator.
 If you want to share it with someone for their feedback, you would share an APK that can easily be installed on any Android device.</p>